 Student Service Projects

 Each Project Happiness Club completes a student chosen service project to complete each spring bringing together the importance of showing leadership, purpose, meaning, compassion and altruism as essential components of one's happiness.
-Projects this year ranged from environmental cleanup, to volunteering with the at risk populations and domestic abuse shelters, to raising money for Students Rebuild through a school-wide art project by Mount Horeb High School which raised over $2,000 for Ocean Conservation and was featured at the Shedd Aquarium in Chicago this summer.
+Projects this year ranged from environmental cleanup, to volunteering with the at risk populations and domestic abuse shelters, to raising money for Students Rebuild.
+Mount Horeb High School raised over $2,000 for Ocean Conservation through a school-wide art project which was featured at the Shedd Aquarium in Chicago this summer.